Outdoor Activities for Dogs

 Any living creature must move.
 A dog is a social creature that you can easily train.
 If an owner does not find anything to do for his/her four-legged friend, then a pet finds what to do on its own.
 And here a lot depends on the breed, gender, and age of a pet.
 Outdoor activities increase the motor activity of dogs and improve obedience.

 How different breeds behave if they lack activity

 Owners should play with their dogs outside.
-If working breeds – e.g. shepherd dogs, Rottweilers, Dobermans – lack outdoor activity, they begin to guard the owner on their own initiative and bark at people and other dogs.
-Hunting breeds – e.g. Labradors, dachshunds, setters – behave in another way.
-If pets lack outdoor games, they begin to hunt birds, cats and pick up food waste.
+If working breeds – e.g., shepherd dogs, Rottweilers, Dobermans – lack outdoor activity, begin to guard the owner on their initiative, and bark at people and other dogs.
+Hunting breeds – e.g., Labradors, dachshunds, setters – behave in another way.
+If pets lack outdoor games, they begin to hunt birds and cats and pick up food waste.

 If you do not play with decorative breeds – e.g. poodles, Yorkshire terriers, lapdogs, they begin to bark at everyone, run away and pick up leftover food from the ground.

 Companion dog breeds include Staffordshire and bull terriers.
-Without active walks and good training, they begin to terrorize all pets.
+Without active walks and functional training, they begin to terrorize all pets.
 These dogs need outdoor activity.

 How to play with a dog outside

 If you have a puppy, then, first of all, teach it “come,” “sit,” “down,” “stand,” “fetch” and “heel” commands.
 Also, repeat the basic commands with an adult dog.
 Now, let’s talk about outdoor games.
 How can you play with your pet outside?